First & Last Frost Date by UK Postcode 2026

 Last Frost Date by Postcode UK — City-by-City Guide

-Below is a detailed guide to last spring frost and first autumn frost dates for 40 UK cities and towns, organised by postcode area.
-These dates are averages based on Met Office historical data — your exact garden may differ depending on altitude, shelter and proximity to the coast.
+Below is a guide to last spring and first autumn frost dates for UK cities and towns, organised by postcode area.
+Every figure is the median across that postcode area’s districts, calculated from Met Office HadUK-Grid 5 km gridded observations, 1991–2020.
+Your exact garden may differ depending on altitude, shelter and proximity to the coast.
 Use the calculator above to check your specific postcode prefix.

 Planting advice for southern England: You can safely plant out tender seedlings (tomatoes, courgettes, runner beans) from mid-April in sheltered coastal gardens and from late April inland.
 Sow hardy crops in March under fleece and direct-sow outdoors from April.
-The long growing season (220–260 days) means you can succession-sow salads right through to September.
+The growing season across these postcode areas runs 188–217 days on the table above, so you can succession-sow salads well into September.

 London & Home Counties (Postcodes: E, EC, N, NW, SE, SW, W, WC, EN, HA, IG, RM, UB)